ShreyashiChatterjee/Portfolio/README.md

 # Portfolio
-This is my POrtfolio showcasing my skills and my projects
+This is my portfolio showcasing my skills and my projects